EvaFrossard/EvaFrossard.github.io/index.md

   </p>
 </div>

-Okay, we've used the holy quatuor: **categories, fame, activity and duration of video ** to see if they provided us info on your channel chances to regain it's previous flourishment.
+Okay, we've used the holy quatuor: **categories, fame, activity of your channel and duration of video** to see if they provided us info on your channel chances to regain it's previous flourishment.
 Let's now get into how YOU can impact the health of your channel, meaning how YOU can react.
 We will start by citing all the different strategies we have observed (yes the same strategies you have probably been wracking your brain with), before putting our lab coat and taking our calculator to see if those methods are truly useful.

 ## What are the possible strategies observed when facing a decline ?